Valpoli/Cloud/TP1/README.md

 ## Random

-* The vehicule are randomly choose between the possible elements
+* The vehicle are randomly choose between the possible elements

 ## Autor